 A hard and physical asset will always give a huge mental comfort and satisfaction over other financial assets like mutual funds.
 But it is also true that it may not always be the best available investment option.
 In fact, investing in house funded through a loan, is a huge long-term liability – which chokes the ability of the person to save and invest in other right instruments for the future.

 In our opinion (and it is ours and you can ignore it), after the purchase of the 1st property for self-use, if there is any surplus cash left to invest, you should invest it as per your asset allocation (which includes debt, equity, gold & real estate).
 If the asset allocation permits you to invest in real estate, you may very well do it.
 But if it doesn’t, then you should refrain from investing in it.
 Investing in real estate for the sake of saving tax may not be the best thing to do.

 As stated at the beginning of this article, this is one hell of a controversial debate.
 And there is not a straight-forward logical answer to it.
 There are no thumb rules or any other rules.
 The question of Real Estate Vs Mutual Funds can only be answered by you and you alone.

 We have simply made an attempt to clear the myth that “Real estate investing is the only best Investment Option” available for everyone.
 We have done all the calculations by estimating the returns net of expenses.
 We cannot just ignore expenses like those who just tell you the number of times their property has appreciated in value.

 Please note that this post may be biased towards Mutual Funds investments.

 Do let us know about your thoughts on Real Estate vs. Mutual Fund debate.

 Returns mentioned in this post are only assumptions and not guaranteed ones (for both Mutual Funds and Real Estate).
-While there is investment return record available for mutual funds, we could not get a credible investment return data for real state (we took NHB data as guideline).
-Moreover, the real estate returns vary vastly from location to location.
+While there is an investment return record available for mutual funds, we could not get credible investment return data for the real state (we took NHB data as a guideline).
+Moreover, the real estate returns very vastly from location to location.